prasanna892/PPTX-to-PDF/README.md

 # PPTX-to-PDF
-Python script to convert a set of PPTX file in folder to PDF file. using Microsoft PowerPoint.
+Python script to convert a set of PPTX file in folder to PDF file. using Microsoft PowerPoint and built-in modules.

 #### Work on window OS with Microsoft office only.